STRATEGIC INITIATIVES

 2022

-Our investments this year ($2.4 million) resulted in a nearly four-fold investment ($8 million) from private philanthropic and government funds.
-This highlights how our ongoing involvement and leadership at different tables have amplified community stories of the pandemic’s disproportionate impact on our region.
+Our 2022 investments ($2.4 million) in pandemic recovery efforts and organizational resilience support with a racial equity lens resulted in a nearly four-fold investment ($8 million) from private philanthropic and government funds.
+This highlighted how our ongoing involvement and leadership at different tables amplified community stories of the pandemic’s disproportionate impact on our region.

 INVESTMENT TIERS